Sithruby/beat-blender/README.md

 ### Overview

-Beat Blender analyzes a given audio file to predict its genre and generates a corresponding playlist on Spotify.
+Beat Blender analyzes a given audio file to predict its genre and generates a corresponding playlist.
 Leveraging advanced machine learning techniques, the app identifies the musical characteristics of the input audio and classifies it into a specific genre.
-Once the genre is determined, the app interacts with the Spotify API to curate a playlist that matches the identified genre, providing users with a seamless music discovery experience.
+Providing users with a seamless music discovery experience.

 ### Features

 -   **Audio Analysis** : Upload an audio file for genre analysis.
 -   **Genre Prediction** : Utilizes a machine learning model to predict the genre of the audio.
--   **Spotify Integration** : Automatically generates a playlist on Spotify based on the predicted genre.
 -   **User-Friendly Interface** : Simple and intuitive UI for a smooth user experience.

 ### Technology Stack